-There is insufficient evidence to determine safety and effectiveness of genicular nerve blocks, neurolysis and radiofrequency neurotomy of the articular nerve.
+There is insufficient evidence to determine safety and effectiveness of genicular nerve blocks, neurolysis and radiofrequency neurotomy of the articular nerve are considered experimental/investigational because effectiveness has not been established.
+There is insufficient evidence to determine safety and effectiveness.